DominiqueMakowski/CV/PROFILE.md

   - **Documentation:** https://neuropsychology.github.io/NeuroKit/
   - **Wikipedia:** https://en.wikipedia.org/wiki/NeuroKit
   - **Reach:** 2,355 GitHub stars and 543 forks, and roughly 130,000 downloads per
     month on the Python Package Index (PyPI) (2026-09-15).
+By the raw PyPI download logs (ClickPy), 117,371 downloads in the 30 days to 2026-09-22 and 2.65 million in total since release; 2,366 stars on 2026-09-23.
+Per-year figures under [Impact](#software-adoption).
 The NeuroKit2 paper had 2,091 citations on Google Scholar (2026-06-22); see [Impact](#impact).
   - **Recognition:** Commendation, Society for the Improvement of Psychological Science (SIPS) (2024), for the NeuroKit Python package.
 See